No percolation at criticality on certain groups of intermediate growth: Introduction

 \begin{theorem} Let $G$ be a unimodular quasi-transitive graph satisfying \eqref{ass:HK} for some $c>0$ and $\gamma >1/2$.
 Then critical Bernoulli bond percolation on $G$ has no infinite clusters almost surely. \end{theorem}

-See \cref{sec:closing} for a discussion of some variations on this result.
+See \cref{sec:closing} for a discussion of some variations on this result and a discussion of how our proof breaks down in the case $\gamma <1/2$.
 Examples of groups of intermediate growth whose Cayley graphs satisfy the hypotheses of \cref{thm:main} can be constructed as \emph{piecewise automatic groups} \cite[Corollary 1]{MR2254627} or using the notion of \emph{diagonal products} \cite{MR3034295}.
 (An analysis of the heat kernel on diagonal products will appear in a forthcoming work of Amir and Zheng.)
 Further examples can easily be constructed by, say, taking products of these groups with other groups of subexponential growth.
 For further background on groups of intermediate growth see \cite{MR2478087} and references therein.
-Further works concerning probabilistic processes on groups of intermediate growth include \cite{MR1841989,MR3607808,erschler2018growth}.
+Further works concerning probability on groups of intermediate growth include \cite{MR1841989,MR3607808,erschler2018growth}.

 Note that \cref{thm:main} also implies that $p_c<1$, so that we obtain an independent proof of the recent result of \cite{1806.07733} in the special case of the class of graphs we consider.
-We also remark that \cref{thm:main} implies that there is no percolation at $p_c$ on any quasi-transitive graph satisfying an isoperimetric inequality of the form $|\partial K|\geq c|K|/\log^\delta |K|$ for $c>0$ and $0<\delta<1/2$, see \cite{MR2198701} and \cref{remark:isoperimetry}.
+We also remark that \cref{thm:main} implies that there is no percolation at $p_c$ on any unimodular quasi-transitive graph satisfying an isoperimetric inequality of the form $|\partial K|\geq c|K|/\log^\delta |K|$ for $c>0$ and $0<\delta<1/2$, see \cite{MR2198701} and \cref{remark:isoperimetry}.

 The proof of \cref{thm:main} is quantitative, and also yields explicit bounds on the tail of the volume of a critical cluster.
 In particular, we obtain the following bound in the transitive setting.
 The corresponding bound for quasi-transitive graphs is given in \cref{thm:quantquasi}.
 We write $\bP_p$ and $\bE_p$ for probabilities and expectations taken with respect to the law of $\omega_p$ and write $K_v$ for the cluster of $v$ in $\omega_p$.